alevchuk/pstm/fs-time-machine/README.md

-On a small/dedicated system it's easy for Git to track every change to every file.
+On a small/dedicated system it's easy for Git to track changes to every file in the system.

 # One-time Setup
 ```